University Code of Student Conduct

 b.
 Modify the sanction.

-B. Appeals of decision or sanction:
+2. Appeals of decision and sanction

 a.
 Unsupported Conclusion: The decision made by the Conduct Officer or University Hearing Board is not supported by the facts of the case.